kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 <img src="img/3e-mysql.png" alt="" width="500">

 Note: If you should have troubles to connect to your database, make sure you have the Cloud SQL Admin and Compute Viewer roles on your user account.
 In Google Cloud, navigate to the [identity and access management (IAM) page](https://console.cloud.google.com/iam-admin/iam?_ga=2.188518954.367718554.1637234253-833492673.1631961616&_gac=-24091080.1637070889.Cj0KCQiAys2MBhDOARIsAFf1D1faRohOXdVaN5UQ-cMaSMy0OK75I2zeKTvDGykdbfS7bYbq69hUsmwaAvZPEALw_wcB).
 For more information regarding IAM, visit this [site](https://cloud.google.com/sql/docs/mysql/create-instance).

-If you have troubles to open the **cloud shell**, try a different browser or try to open the shell in a different tab.

 <!-- ------------------------ -->